CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 **How about storing everything in one big table as shown below?
 Why isn't it a good idea?**

 A customer could have several bookings.
 If the customer changes their telephone number, you would have to update every single rows for this customer with their new number, which is more prone to errors.
 As a general rule, try to avoid duplication of data, and instead design your system in a way that you have a single source of truth for each piece of data.
-The example below is **NOT** a good design.
+The example below is **NOT** a good solution.

 <!-- ![combined-diagram](combined-diagram.png) -->
 <p align="center">